 If you’re getting the flu vaccine, you may wonder whether one option is better than others.
-There haven’t been any studies comparing the high-dose and adjuvant flu vaccines for older adults, so either option can help protect you from the flu.
+Your doctor can point you to the one that should work best for you.

 It’s not unusual to experience mild flu-like symptoms after a vaccination.
 These symptoms tend to disappear after one to two days.
 Other common side effects of the vaccine include soreness and redness at the injection site.

 Ask your doctor about getting the flu shot during an office visit.
-In addition, some pharmacies and hospitals in your community may provide vaccinations.
+Some pharmacies and hospitals in your community may provide vaccinations.
 You can also research flu clinics at community centers or senior centers.

-Use websites like Vaccine Finder to find the closest location near you that offers the flu vaccine, and contact them to compare costs.
+Use websites like Vaccine Finder to find locations near you that offer the flu vaccine, and contact them to compare costs.

 The sooner you get a vaccination, the better.
-On average, it can take up to two weeks for your body to produce antibodies to protect against the flu.
-The Centers for Disease Control and Prevention recommends getting a flu shot by the end of October.
+On average, it can take up to 2 weeks for your body to produce antibodies to protect against the flu.
+The Centers for Disease Control and Prevention (CDC) recommends getting a flu shot by the end of October.

-The flu shot is especially important for older adults because they tend to have a weaker immune system.
+The flu shot is especially important for older adults because they tend to have weaker immune systems.

-On average, the flu shot offers about 40 to 60 percent protection against the virus.
-If you become ill after getting a vaccination, a flu shot may lessen the severity of symptoms and shorten the duration of the illness.
+If you become ill after getting a vaccination, a flu shot may lessen the severity of symptoms of the illness.

 The flu is a potentially serious viral infection, particularly in people ages 65 and older.

 To protect yourself, ask your doctor about getting a high-dose flu vaccination.
-Ideally, you should get a vaccine early in the season.
+Ideally, you should get a vaccine early in the season, around September or October.

 Keep in mind that flu strains vary from year to year, so be prepared to update your vaccination next flu season.